 National insurance should be paid through Self Assessment by midnight on 31 January after the end of the tax year.
 This means that your NICs for the 2022/23 tax year are due by 31 January 2024.

 A sole trader is an individual person who is self employed through their own small business.
 As a sole trader, you must register for Self Assessment, file an annual tax return, and pay Income Tax and National Insurance on all taxable income.

 This is one of the easiest types of business structures to set up and run.
 It is particularly beneficial for people with small businesses that generate an annual taxable income below £25,000.

 Self Assessment for limited company directors

-A limited company director is technically an employee of the company, even if they are the owner (shareholder) of that business.
+For tax purposes, a limited company director is technically an ’employee’ of the company, even if they are the owner (shareholder) of that business.
 Directors usually receive a salary through PAYE.
-Their personal tax and Class 1 NI will be deducted at source and paid to HMRC
+Their personal tax and Class 1 NICs will be deducted at source and paid to HMRC

 Self Assessment for LLP members